Women in Marketing: How to Advance Your Career

 1. Build your performance story

 Ready for the next step in your career?
 Feeling successful isn’t enough.
-Be prepared to tell a compelling story of how you create value for the business—with detailed metrics to back it up.
+Be prepared to tell a compelling story of how you create value for the business—with to back it up.
 The key is to show your impact on the organization and how it would benefit if you were to take on more responsibilities or a leadership role.

 2. Be open to feedback